kelsi2/decision-maker/README.md

 # The Decider

-Having trouble deciding what to do with your friends on Friday night?
+### Having trouble deciding what to do with your friends on Friday night?
 Where to go for dinner?
 What movie to see?

-Introducing The Decider: an app to help you make that tough choice!
+Introducing **The Decider**: an app to help you make that tough choice!

 !["Home page and site instructions"](docs/Home_Page.png)